DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../images/eurd-web-label-content-editing-in-print-preview.png)

-Use the label's **Interactive Sorting** option to allow users to click this label in Print Preview to sort report data.
+Use the label's **Interactive Sorting** option to click this label in Print Preview to sort report data.
 Set the **Target Band** property to the Group Header or Detail band, and specify the data field in the **Field Name** property.

 ![](../../../../images/eurd-web-label-interactive-sorting-options.png)